FrancisBanville/ms_interpreting_probabilities/README.md

 samples, this dataset can be used to infer the probability of locally observing an interaction between a pair of taxa [@Gravel2019BriElt].
-More generally, we define space as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system (sampled or targeted) and time as the time interval $t$ during which interactions were sampled or for which they were predicted.
+More generally, we define space as the geographic coordinates $(x, y)$ of the spatial boundaries delineating the system (sampled or targeted) and time as the time interval during which interactions were sampled or for which they were predicted.
 Given that space and time are in reality continuous variables, the probability that an interaction occurs within a particular spatial and temporal setting is given by